MicrosoftDocs/SupportArticles-docs/support/windows-client/app-v/troubleshoot-publishing-server-refresh-failures-app-v-v5.md

     URL: `http://PubSvr:82/`
     Error code: 0x45500D27 - 0x80072EE2

-### Step 4: Verify the Publishing Server application pool is started on the Publishing Server
+### Step 4: Verify the publishing server application pool is started on the publishing server

-To verify the **Publishing Server application pool** is started, perform the following steps:
+To verify the publishing server application pool is started, perform the following steps:

-1. On the Publishing Server, open the **IIS Manager** console.
+1. On the publishing server, open the **IIS Manager** console.
 2. Click **Application Pools**.
 3. Verify the **AppVPublishing application pool** is **Started**.